windranger-io/windranger-mass-delegation-contracts/docs/use_cases.md

 Delegator wants to delegate to a long list of delegatees.

-1. Navigates to mass delegation website.
+1. Navigates to mass-delegation website.
-1. Provides list of addresss and percents.
+1. Provides list of addresss and percentages.
 1. Presses Submit button.
 1. Submits POST to our API.
 1. Backend updates Off-chain Global Weight Trie (Mem).
 1. Backend computed the new Merkle Root (Mem).
 1. Backend submits Root to chain (Chain).
-1. After prev tx succes, updates DB (Storage).
+1. After previous on-chain transactions success, updates DB (Storage).

 ## On-chain Voting Use Case